 Every year, hundreds of people in Maryland are injured in semi-truck and tractor-trailer accidents.
 Busy Maryland roadways have all kinds of road hazards, confusing turns, high-speed lanes and construction zones that contribute to these catastrophes – not to mention extreme Atlantic coast weather that creates poor visibility and icy conditions.

-Truck driver error is often a contributor, too: excessive speeding, drowsiness, distracted driving, failure to understand the rules of the road and driving while impaired or under the influence of alcohol or drugs.
-If you’re the victim of a semi-truck crash, you deserve caring representation from an attorney who has experience with semi-truck and large vehicle accidents.
+Truck driver error is often a contributor, too: excessive speeding, driver fatigue, distracted driving, failure to understand the rules of the road and driving while impaired or under the influence of alcohol or drugs.
+If you’re the victim of a semi-truck crash, you deserve caring representation from an attorney who has experience with commercial trucking, semi-truck and large vehicle accidents.
 You deserve the advocacy of Zirkin & Schmerling Law.

 We Have Semi-Truck Insurance Claim Experience

-Zirkin & Schmerling Law is here to help you understand your rights and regain peace of mind after the trauma of a truck accident.
+Zirkin & Schmerling truck accident attorneys are here to help you understand your rights and regain peace of mind after the trauma of a truck accident.
 Whether you’re suffering from physical pain, lasting psychological damage or financial distress, our trucking accident lawyers will help you secure the resources you need to heal and move forward.

 Semi-Truck Accidents Can Happen